-Develop and implement supervision plans that meet the requirements of 10A NCAC 27G .0104; and Participate in staff meetings and treatment team meetings.
-Clinical Staff CADC, CSAC, CADC-I or CSAC-I Shall be certified and in good standing with the NC Addictions Specialist Professional Practice Board.
-The Certified Alcohol and Drug Counselor (CSAC-I) or Certified Substance Abuse Counselor Intern (CADC-I) or Certified Substance Abuse Counselor Intern (CADC-I) or Certified Substance Abuse Counselor Intern (CSAC-I) coordinates with the LCAS or LCAS-A to ensure that a beneficiary have access to counseling supports, psychoeducation, and crisis interventions when needed.
+DRAFT Develop and implement supervision plans that meet the requirements of 10A NCAC 27G .0104; and Participate in staff meetings and treatment team meetings.
+Certified Clinical Staff CADC, CSAC, CADC-I, CSAC-I, or Registrant (Alcohol and Drug Counselor) Shall be certified and in good standing with the NC Addictions Specialist Professional Practice Board.
+A Registrant shall: • meet the requirements for a Paraprofessional, Associate Professional, (AP), or Qualified Professional (QP); and • be designated as an Alcohol and Drug Counselor Intern by the NCASPPB within one year of the effective date of this policy (Refer to Section 8.0); or • be designated as an Alcohol and Drug Counselor Intern by the NCASPPB within one year of hire.
+The Certified Alcohol and Drug Counselor (CADC), Certified Substance Abuse Counselor (CSAC), Certified Alcohol and Drug Counselor Intern (CADC-I), Certified Substance Abuse Counselor Intern (CSAC-I), or Registrant coordinates with the LCAS or LCAS-A to ensure that a beneficiary have access to counseling supports, psychoeducation, and crisis interventions when needed.
 They play a lead role in case management and coordination of care functions.
-In addition to the above, the CADC, CSAC, CADC-I and CSAC-I are responsible for the following: Participate in the initial development, implementation, and ongoing revision of the service plan; Assist the LCAS or LCAS-A with behavioral and substance use disorder interventions; Provide ongoing assessment and reassessment of the beneficiary based on their service plan and orals.
-DRA FT CSAC-IShall be certified and in good standing with the NC Addictions Specialist Professional Practice Board.(CADC), Certified Substance Abuse Counselor Intern (CADC-I) or Certified Substance Abuse Counselor Intern (CSAC-I) coordinates with the LCAS or LCAS-A to ensure that a beneficiary have access to counseling supports, psychoeducation, and crisis interventions when needed.
-They play a lead role in case management and coordination of care functions.In addition to the above, the CADC, CSAC, CADC-I and CSAC-I are responsible for the following:• Participate in the initial development, implementation, and ongoing revision of the service plan;• Assist the LCAS or LCAS-A with behavioral and substance use disorder interventions;• Provide ongoing assessment and reassessment of the beneficiary based on their service plan meet the requirements of 10A NCAC 27G .0104; andParticipate in staff meetings and treatment Monitor signs and symptoms of alcohol and other drug intoxication and withdrawal as well as the appropriate treatment and monitoring of those conditions; Provide crisis interventions, when clinically appropriate; Provide psychoeducation as indicated in the service plan; Provide substance use case management; Monitor and document the status of the beneficiary's progress and the effectiveness of the strategies and interventions outlined in the service plan; Provide substance use, health, and community services education; Assist with the development or relapse prevention and disease management strategies; Clinical Staff CSAC-I Shall be certified and in good standing with the NC Addictions Specialist (CADC), Certified Substance Abuse Counselor (CSAC), Certified Alcohol and Drug Counselor Intern (CADC-I) or Certified Substance Abuse Counselor Intern (CSAC-I) coordinates with the LCAS or LCAS-A to ensure that a beneficiary have access to counseling supports, psychoeducation, and crisis interventions when needed.
-They play a lead role in case management and coordination of care functions.
-In addition to the above, the CADC, CSAC, CADC-I and CSAC-I are responsible for the following: Participate in the initial development, implementation, and ongoing revision of the service plan; Assist the LCAS or LCAS-A with behavioral and substance use disorder interventions; Provide ongoing assessment and reassessment of the beneficiary based on their service plan and goals; Monitor signs and symptoms of alcohol and other drug intoxication and withdrawal as well as the appropriate treatment and monitoring of those conditions; Provide crisis interventions, when clinically appropriate; Provide substance use case management; Monitor and document the status of the beneficiary's progress and the effectiveness of the strategies and interventions outlined in the service plan; Provide substance use, health, and community services education; Assist with the development or relapse
+In addition to the above, the CADC, CSAC, CADC-I, CSAC-I, or Registrant is responsible for the following: Participate in the initial development, implementation, and ongoing revision of the PCP or service plan; Assist the LCAS or LCAS-A with behavioral and substance use disorder interventions; Provide ongoing assessment and reassessment of the beneficiary based on their PCP or service plan and goals; Monitor signs and symptoms of alcohol and other drug intoxication and withdrawal as well as the appropriate treatment and monitoring of those conditions; Provide crisis interventions, when clinically appropriate; Provide substance use case management; Monitor and document the status of the beneficiary's progress and the effectiveness of the strategies and